mrjacobbloom/sb3-theme/README.md

 This is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package:

+# How it works
+Once it's initialized, sb3-theme will automatically add classes so you can easily style them with CSS.
+It adds classes for the category names, and also the block shapes:
+* stack
+* cap
+* boolean
+* reporter
+* hat
+* cblock - a normal c-block, like `if` or `repeat until`
+* cend - a terminal c-block, like `forever`
+* celse - an if-else block

+It also includes many other functions that make styling easier.

 # Getting Started
 The easiest way to play with this right now is to download or clone this repo.
 There's a copy of the Scratch-Blocks repo inside of the `tests` folder, where you can tinker with it.